 The SFC has indicated it will take a "pragmatic approach" in assessing compliance but licensed corporations should ensure that they have properly documented these processes and procedures.
 These enhanced compliance measures will involve additional costs and licensed corporations should consider review of their compliance budgets.

-Companies - regardless of whether they are licensed by the SLFC or not - will undoubtedly feel the impact from this AI Circular.
+Companies - regardless of whether they are licensed by the SFC or not - will undoubtedly feel the impact from this AI Circular.
 Non-licensed third party providers of AI technology solutions or services may expect to see flow down obligations and added cooperation responsibilities when contracting with licensed corporations to help licensed corporations satisfy the AI Circular requirements.